HactarCE/Metatape/README.md

 # Metatape

-Meta is an esoteric programming language with just two data types: null and tape.
+Metatape is an esoteric programming language with just two data types: null and tape.

 * [Introduction](#introduction)
 * [Comments and whitespace](#comments-and-whitespace)